-At first glance, making a video - whether it's a YouTube commercial or a short film for the cinema - involves just a handful of steps, such as scriptwriting, filming, and editing.
-However, in the competitive industry of video production agencies, these stages are merely stops on a long journey that involves dozens of people and tons of equipment.
+At first glance, making a video – whether it’s a YouTube commercial or a short film for the cinema – involves just a handful of steps, such as scriptwriting, filming, and editing.
+However, in the competitive industry of video production, these stages are merely stops on a long journey that involves dozens of people and tons of equipment.
 The final destination is, of course, the creation of an audiovisual work that will captivate, entertain, or inform the audience.
 Check out the different stages of professional video production.

 Breaking Down the Video Production Lifecycle